luyadev/luya/docs/guide/install-structures.md

 ]);
 ```

-depending on console or web request would resolve:
+Depending on console or web request would resolve:

 ```php
 // on web runtime: